LABS-EU3/Student-Art-Collection-FRONTEND/README.md

 ### React Modal
 This dependency allows us to add dialogs to  out app for lightboxes, user notifications, or completely custom content.
 [View Dependency](https://www.npmjs.com/package/react-modal)

+### Jsonwebtoken
+It is used for authenticating users.
+[View Dependency](https://www.npmjs.com/package/jsonwebtoken)

+### Redux-Persist
+Redux persist is a library allowing to save the redux store in the local storage of your browser.
+[View Dependency](https://www.npmjs.com/package/redux-persist)

+### Yup
+Yup is a JavaScript object schema validator and object parser.
+[View Dependency](https://www.npmjs.com/package/yup)